pkollareddy/RestaurantReservation/README.md

 17. Navigation bar added with several endpoints
 18. Reservations can be searched through using a phone number
-19. Separate Restaurant apk has been started to compliment the Reservation app
+19. Separate Restaurant apk has been started to compliment the Reservation app Milestone 2 submission
+20. Change current reservation enabled
+21. View invoice in pdf viewer of previous reservation
+22. Write a review of previous reservation
+23. Loading page enabled
+24. Reservation details can be shared with third party applications
+25. My account can change user info and preferences
+26. Sharing on facebook

 Sources:
 http://stackoverflow.com/